What is Vyxeos and how is it used?

 Females And Males Of Reproductive Potential

-VYXEOS can cause fetal harm when administered to a pregnant woman [see Pregnancy, Nonclinical Toxicology].
+VYXEOS can cause fetal harm when administered to a pregnant woman [see Use In Specific Populations, Nonclinical Toxicology].
 Verify the pregnancy status of females of reproductive potential prior to initiating VYXEOS.

 Advise females of reproductive potential to use effective contraception during treatment with VYXEOS and for at least 6 months after the last dose.